 I'm currently based in San Francisco after founding my own beauty startup, Stash Beauty, and consult fashion and beauty companies on their brand, digital and market strategy.
 Companies I've worked with include: Vogue, W, New York Magazine, The Cut, Allure, Estée Lauder, Moda Operandi, NARS, MAC cosmetics, Net-a-Porter, Gap Inc. and more.

-Born in New York and raised in Washington, I started my career at Vogue magazine after completing a B.A. in Art History and French from Scripps College and was honored as its Most Outstanding Recent Alumnae in 2012.
+Born in New York and raised in Washington, I started my career at Vogue magazine after completing a B.A. in Art History from Scripps College and was honored as its Most Outstanding Recent Alumnae in 2012.

 If it doesn't exist, build it

 I founded and developed the concept of Stash Beauty.
 It was a successful proof of concept using AI machine learning to track and anticipate consumer behavior — once the user synced her makeup bag and medicine cabinet, the app used predictive logic that anticipated the rate by which she would use her favorite shampoo or mascara— as well as suggest new products to try based on its proprietary algorithms.

 It integrated this complex understanding of the consumer with multiple inventories and social platforms to create a powerful and seamless beauty shopping experience where consumers could buy immediately from the best social beauty content and also keep track of all of the products they were using.

 In the early ages of 90's INTERNET